jfynbo/PyLongslit/docs/identify.rst

    directory (or downloaded elswhere for your own setup) to identify the wavelentghs of the lines in the arc spectrum.
 This is done by clicking on the `Add Line` button, and then clicking on the arc spectrum where you think a line is, and then manually typing in the wavelength of the line.
-Example for a small Helium portion of the spectrum, with a zoom in of the corresponding reference spectrum (here there is a small offset between the reference spectrum and the line list - we have used the linelist, since the software will rely on the list later):
+Below is an example for a small Helium portion of the spectrum, with a zoom in of the corresponding reference spectrum:

     .. image:: pictures/id_post_first.png
        :width: 600